 By studying the emission from these disks, important disk properties can be derived.
 In this hands-on session you will explore a variety of circumstellar disks and their properties by analyzing models calculated with RADMC-3D, which is a code for radiative transfer calculations, including tools to produce images and plot spectral energy distributions (SEDs).

 The schedule below includes an introduction on Monday, followed by hands-on activities on Tuesday.

 As giant planets age and cool, much of the details of their formation history are slowly obscured.
 By a hundred million years or so, giant planets formed by core accretion are expected to look much like planets formed by gravitational instability.
-For this reason it is important to study young giant planets, ideally as young as ten or twenty million years or younger, as the combination of a planet's mass, radius, effective temperature, and atmospheric composition will paint a clear picture of its formation story.
-However discerning these key planet properties from spectra and photometry of directly imaged young planets, such as those in the HR 8977 system or 51 Eri b, has proven challenging.
-Our hands on activity will address why this is the case and allow attendees to devise their own observational tests of young planet properties that might be applied to future datasets from JWST, the ELTs, and other telescopes.
+For this reason, it is important to study young giant planets, ideally as young as ten or twenty million years or younger, as the combination of a planet's mass, radius, effective temperature, and atmospheric composition will paint a clear picture of its formation story.
+However, discerning these key planet properties from spectra and photometry of directly imaged young planets, such as those in the HR 8977 system or 51 Eri b, has proven challenging.
+This hands-on activity will address why this is the case and allow attendees to devise their own observational tests of young planet properties that might be applied to future datasets from JWST, the ELTs, and other telescopes.

-(last updated June 7th, 2021 12:58:29)
+(last updated July 28th, 2021 13:25:08)